tpximpact/mhclg-oruk/content/adopt/practical-examples/automate-updates-to-improve-data-quality/column-1.md

----
-title: Frame 6
----

-# Automate updates to improve data quality

-Check that data is up to date, complete and reliable for your use case.

 # Description

 Having compliant data allows for tools to be created to automate quality checks, updates and highlight issues to data stewards.